-The persimmons you’ll probably find in the store for eating out of hand are fuyu persimmons, the most common persimmon for eating out-of-hand.
+The persimmons you’ll probably find in the store for eating out of hand are fuyu persimmons.
+These are the most common persimmon for eating out-of-hand.
 If you’re extremely lucky, you may find cinnamon persimmons, which are very similar but with cinnamon overtones.

-As soon as we saw the most recent crop of persimmons appear at the farmers’ market, we knew immediately what we wanted to do with them: Make Persimmon Roses.
+As soon as we saw the most recent crop of persimmons appear at the farmers’ market, we knew immediately what we wanted to do with them.
+Make Persimmon Roses, of course!
 We simply took the recipe for Apple Roses and substituted persimmons for a super easy and pretty dessert.

-Tip: The key is finding a persimmon that’s not too hard (otherwise you’ll need to soak it like you soak the apples, so they become bendable) and not too mushy.
-Also, make sure to slice it as thinly as possible so that the slices curve gracefully around as you wrap them up.
+Tip: The key is finding a persimmon that’s not too hard.
+Otherwise you’ll need to soak it like you soak the apples, so they become bendable.
+On the flip side, they also should not too mushy.
+Additionally, make sure to slice it as thinly as possible so that the slices curve gracefully around as you wrap them up.

-Garnish them with powdered sugar and serve them with pride – No one says you have to go “red and green” before you’re ready!
+Garnish your persimmon roses with powdered sugar and serve them with pride.
+No one says you have to go “red and green” before you’re ready!